PashmakGuru/platform-repo-scaffolder/golang/{{cookiecutter.app_name}}/.github/CONTRIBUTION.md

-# Contributing to [Project Name]
+# Contributing to {{cookiecutter.app_name}}

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to {{cookiecutter.app_name}}!
 We welcome contributions from the community to make our project better.
 Before you get started, please take a moment to read this guide to understand how you can contribute.

 ## Table of Contents